stahamnguyen/musicPlayer/README.md

 # Music Player
 This is my own project building an almost complete iOS application of photography in Swift.
+UI is not the main focus in this application.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.